Tacoma Dome: Basketball

 The championship game of the NCAA Division I women's basketball tournament (known as the Women's Final Four) was hosted at the Tacoma Dome in 1988 and 1989.
 The latter was the first to be played in the same metropolitan area as the men's Final Four, which was hosted by the Kingdome in Seattle.

 The Seattle SuperSonics played their first exhibition game at the Tacoma Dome on October 9, 1983, and lost 117–98 to the Portland Trail Blazers.
 The stadium was configured with a maximum capacity of 22,000 for NBA games.
 The team played four regular season games in Tacoma during the 1983–84 season and averaged 11,852 in attendance, greater than in the Kingdome.
 The Sonics played four regular season games at the Dome during the 1984–85 season, but announced in April 1985 that they would not return for the following season to focus on their move to the Seattle Center Coliseum.

 The Sonics relocated to Tacoma for 41 home games during the 1994–95 season while the Seattle Center Coliseum underwent extensive renovations to become KeyArena (now Climate Pledge Arena).
+On April 29, 1995, during the fourth quarter of a playoff game against the Los Angeles Lakers, a power surge caused the main lights in the stadium to fail.
+The game was paused for 24 minutes while generators and backup systems kept most areas lit until electricity was restored.
 The Dome was later used for Sonics games during other seasons and was offered by the city as a replacement for KeyArena during the team's relocation negotiations in 2006.
 The Seattle Storm of the WNBA played an exhibition game at the Tacoma Dome in 2002 and a playoff game in 2013 that had been moved from KeyArena due to a scheduling conflict.